wpietak/PCA-Mean-Reversion/README.md

 ### Price Impact Model

-There are two price impact models developed for the purpose of backtesting - Cost Calculation Model and Weights Optimization Model.
+There are two price impact models developed for the purpose of backtesting for each asset selected for trading - Cost Calculation Model and Weights Optimization Model.
 Cost Calculation Model is used to calculate the actual impact which given trade had (or would have) on the asset price/return.
 Weights Optimization Model is used to provide parameters which would enter the formula assigning optimal portfolio weights (see [Position Sizing](/README.md#signal-generation-and-position-sizing)); in other words, it provides predictions used by other model to decide on position sizes.

 It is assumed that the price impact, caused by taken trades, fully decreases the return earned.
-This can be interpreted as price impact being fully temporary, or it being permanent (at least within the trading window), but entirely eliminating buyers/sellers (depending on trade side) that would otherwise push price by the same amount.
+This can be interpreted as price impact being fully temporary, or it being permanent (at least within the trading window), but entirely eliminating buyers/sellers (depending on trade side) that would otherwise push price by the same amount (i.e., they are unwilling to make the same trades at more adverse prices).

+The models have been estimated using trade-level data aggregated on timestamp & taker side level with volume-weighted average price and resulting impact calculated for each record (order).
+Additionally, realized volatility, estimated using minute klines, and trading volume, taken from hourly klines, were used to transform the explanatory variable.
+The models are estimated once, using time series from 22.01.2025 to 16.08.2025 (usually millions of observations), in order to facilitate model development, choice, testing, analysis and usage.
+They are intended to reflect a sufficiently robust form of relationship between a market order dollar volume and price impact.

 #### Cost Calculation Model